SmartBear/hiptest-api-documentation/source/includes/_authentication.md

-You can get this authentication token using the `auth/sign_in` endpoint (only working if you registered to Hiptest using your email) or directly in your Hiptest profile page (TODO).
+You can get this authentication token using the `auth/sign_in` endpoint (only working if you registered to Hiptest using your email) or directly in your Hiptest profile page.

 <aside class="notice">
   If you are getting your credentials through the API, your token will be set